SimonAayani/csc309-PairWise/deliverables/iteration-01.plan.md

 _This entire section is optional.
 Note that you will have to fill it out and more for the next 3 deliverables so it's good to start soon and get feedback._

-#### Roles & responsibilities
+### Roles & responsibilities

-Features List, Priorities and Goals:
+#### Features List, Priorities and Goals
-The basic framework of the features and functions of the PairWise partner finding application.
+> The basic framework of the features and functions of the PairWise partner finding application.
 This consists of the features and goals necessary to achieve the Minimum Viable Product including login/logout, user profile creation, a competent search students feature, group formation/deletion as well as a chat feature.
 An additional list of extra features brainstormed for design extensibility.
-Contributors: Evan and Simon
+* Contributors: Evan Wallace (epwallace), Simon ___ (SimonAayani)

-User Stories, Use Cases and Personas:
+#### User Stories, Use Cases and Personas

-An analysis of the usability of the PairWise application.
+> An analysis of the usability of the PairWise application.
 This includes information about all users/stakeholders of the application, a use case model of the interactions between the multiple users and the application.
 Personas of potential student users included to get a shared understanding of multiple types of users (in terms of goals and capabilities).
-Contributors: Salt and Cindy
+* Contributors: Salt (NaClSalt), Cindy Wang (cwang0802)

-UI Design:
+#### UI Design

-An artifact that describes the working design of the PairWise product.
+> An artifact that describes the working design of the PairWise product.
 It tests how appealing and interactive the PairWise product is as it includes a visual placement of multiple brainstormed features, including tools like online chat and search.
-Contributors: Alex and Deanne
+* Contributors: Alex Hurka (ahurka), Deanne Madulid (deannemadulid)

-The Ladder:
+#### The Ladder

-An artifact specifically for group organization and communication purposes, to make sure goals and deadlines are met.
+> An artifact specifically for group organization and communication purposes, to make sure goals and deadlines are met.
-Contributors: Alex
+* Contributors: Alex Hurka (ahurka)

-GitHub and Slack SetUp:
+#### GitHub and Slack SetUp

-A workspace for the group to organize tasks and communicate about project activity.
+> Creation of a workspace for the group to organize tasks and communicate about project activity.
-Contributors: Evan
+* Contributors: Evan Wallace (epwallace)

-Survey:
+#### Survey

-An artifact created to get an idea of how students find course discussion boards to find partners, if they are able to find a partner and if they were satisfied with working with the partner they found.
+> An artifact created to get an idea of how students find course discussion boards to find partners, if they are able to find a partner and if they were satisfied with working with the partner they found.
 The survey’s main purpose is to reassure the major problems with students ability to find compatible partners.
-Contributors: Deanne and Priyanka
+* Contributors: Deanne Madulid (deannemadulid), Priyanka ___ (PriyankaNarasi)

 #### Events